rmcanany/SolidEdgeHousekeeper/README.md

 - `Project %{System.Project Name}`
 - `%{System.Material}\%{System.Sheet Metal Gage}`

+You can enter a subdirectory formula even if `Original directory` is enabled.
+In that case, it is interpreted as a subdirectory under the original directory.

 As illustrated in the examples, a `Property set`, either `System` or `Custom`, is required.
 For more information, refer to the [<ins>**Property Filter**</ins>](#property-filter) section in this Readme file.

 It is possible that a property contains a character that cannot be used in a file name.
 If that happens, a replacement is read from `filename_charmap.txt` in the `Preferences` directory in the Housekeeper root folder.
 You can/should edit it to change the replacement characters to your preference.
 The file is created the first time you run Housekeeper.
 For details, see the header comments in that file.